 Bills and non-privileged resolutions shall be listed on the House Calendar for no more than 15 consecutive legislative days.
-At the end of the 15th consecutive legislative day the said bill or non-privileged resolution shall be automatically recommitted to the committee from which it was reported to the floor of the House.
+At the end of the 15th consecutive legislative day the said bill or non-privileged resolution shall be automatically laid on the table, unless the House shall otherwise direct.